Breastfeeding Your High-Risk Baby

 Introducing alternative feeding methods that ensure your baby gets enough food, yet

 are least likely to interfere with long-term breastfeeding.
 These may include the

-to fully empty your breast.
+your milk to fully empty your breast.

-help you monitor breastfeeding progress and revise the plan as needed
+consultant to help you monitor breastfeeding progress and revise the plan as needed

 Helpful hints for breastfeeding at home